hangar47/BmsCockpitSetup/docs/xserver-minimal.md

 # Minimal Setup

+This document describes the manual steps to be performed to add and configure a minimal X-Server on top of Pi-OS Lite.
+There is also a bash script available that performs these steps automatically.

+## Prerequisites

-Install Raspberry-PI OS Lite with the imager
+Install Raspberry-PI OS **Lite** with the [Raspberry PI Imager](https://www.raspberrypi.com/software/)

 ## Create a user for running the X-Server